 Preparing to cook Babi Pongteh

 A few things to note when cooking the Babi Pongteh.
 For the meat, fatty meat is preferred to produce that rich juicy braised pork stew.
 You can either use pork belly but I preferred the front leg portion of the pig trotters with some fat and skin.

-My family loves a stew with condiments such as mushrooms (a lot of it!), tofu puffs (to soak up the sauce), black fungus (a healthy addition) and sometimes even chestnuts (for that nutty bite) or potatoes (just to have some carbohydrates).
+My family loves a stew with condiments such as mushrooms (a lot of it!), tofu puffs (you probably won’t find this in the true blue original version but we love adding it to soak up the sauce), black fungus (a healthy addition) and sometimes even chestnuts (for that nutty bite) or potatoes (just to have some carbohydrates).
 This recipe is my rendition of Babi Pongteh which typically has bamboo shoots and pound the aromatic and spices manually.
 Every Babi Pongteh recipe in each family or even restaurants are heavily guarded, so apart from the key ingredients, you can add on ingredients that you like that can complement the dish.

 During Chinese New Year, you will find this dish sitting on the dining table in every Peranakan household.
 It’s a stew that you can make a day in advance as the flavours get infused into the meat and accompanying ingredients and taste much much aromatic the next day.
 It’s usually eaten with white fragrant cooked rice and a side of chap chye, ngoh hiang, as well as the signature sambal belachan chilli.
 Yumz!

-- 1 kg pork trotters with some fat and skin front leg meat or just use pork belly
+- 1 kg pork trotters Ideally with some fat and skin. front leg meat or just use pork belly

 - 6-8 dried Chinese mushrooms

 - 8 cups water including mushroom soaked water